rosschapman/internetross/blog.md

 <hr>

-# Beyond sheets
+# Orchestration > Separation of Concerns
-Tags: *data grids, data tables, react*
+Tags: *react, xState, user-interface-control-model*
-///
+04/16/2020

 There's an architectural pattern that Ian Horrocks describes in his 1999 book *Constructing the User Interface with Statecharts* as the "user interface-control-model."
 UCM will exhibit a familiar symmetry for anyone that has worked with React/Redux for any substantial period of time.
 From Horrocks: